Shock451/dataset-column-insert/README.md

-# dataset-column-insert
+# Dataset Column Insert

-Insert a new column into a CSV dataset based on some value in a different column
+Insert a new column into a CSV dataset based on another cell value.